syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/faq/How-to-Programmatically-display-the-autocomplete-popup-when-a-text-box-is-enabled-with-autocomplete-feature.md

 ---
 layout: post
-title: How to display the AutoComplete popup programmatically, when a textbox is enabled with AutoComplete feature | WindowsForms | Syncfusion
+title: Display AutoComplete Popup Programmatically | WinForms | Syncfusion
 description: How to display the AutoComplete popup programmatically, when a textbox is enabled with AutoComplete feature
-platform: WindowsForms
+platform: WinForms
 control: Tools
 documentation: ug
 ---

-# How to display the AutoComplete popup programmatically, when a textbox is enabled with AutoComplete feature?
+# How to Programmatically Display AutoComplete Popup for Textbox?

 AutoComplete popup can be displayed programmatically.